 Editor's note

-The content of this Standard was significantly revised and supplemented in November 2018.
-Therefore, the reader should consider all of the content to be new since that date.
-Highlighted text within the body of the Division and its Parts indicates revisions made subsequent to the publishing of these revised Standards.
+The content of this Standard was significantly revised and supplemented in November 2018 and came into effect December 1, 2018.
+Therefore, the reader should consider all of the content (apart from highlighted material) to be new since publication.